cosmos/gaia/CONTRIBUTING.md

 User-facing repos should adhere to the trunk based development branching model: https://trunkbaseddevelopment.com.
 User branches should start with a user name, example: `{moniker}/{issue#}-branch-name`.

-Gaia follows [semantic versioning](https://semver.org), but with the following deviations to account for state-machine and API breaking changes:
+Gaia follows [semantic versioning](https://semver.org), but with the some deviations to account for state-machine and API breaking changes.
+See [RELEASE_PROCESS.md](./RELEASE_PROCESS.md) for details.

-- State-machine breaking changes will result in an increase of the major version X (X.y.z).
-- API breaking changes will result in an increase of the minor version Y (x.Y.z | x > 0).
-- All other changes will result in an increase of the patch version Z (x.y.Z | x > 0).

 ### PR Targeting